-- 10.1 The progress of candidates shall be reviewed annually. - 10.2 In the case of an Honours programme, and subject to further requirements contained in the degree's supplementary regulations, a full-time candidate who has achieved a grade point average of at least 9 (equivalent to grade D3) across all third year courses contributing to the programme will be permitted to progress from Junior Honours to Senior Honours. - 10.3 In the case of an Integrated Masters programme, and subject to further requirements contained in the degree's supplementary regulations, a full-time candidate who has achieved a grade point average of at least 12 (equivalent to grade C3) across all third year courses contributing to the programme will be permitted to progress to year 4; and a full-time candidate who has achieved a grade point average of at least 12 (equivalent to grade C3) across all third year courses contributing to the programme will be permitted to grade C3) across all fourth year courses contributing to the programme will be permitted to grade C3) across all fourth year courses contributing to the programme will be permitted to progress to year 5. - 10.4 The requirements for a full-time candidate to progress, other than those covered in §10.2 and §10.3 above, are set out in the degree's supplementary regulations. - 10.5 For a part-time candidate, the minimum achievement required to progress will be determined for and communicated to the candidate at the start of each session by the Chief Adviser for the degree on which the candidate is enrolled.
+- 10.1 The progress of candidates shall be reviewed annually. - 10.2 In the case of an Honours programme, and subject to further requirements contained in the degree's supplementary regulations, a full-time candidate who has achieved a grade point average3 of at least 9 (equivalent to grade D3) across all third year courses contributing to the programme will be permitted to progress from Junior Honours to Senior Honours4. - 10.3 In the case of an Integrated Masters programme, and subject to further requirements contained in the degree's supplementary regulations, a full-time candidate who has achieved a grade point average of at least 12 (equivalent to grade C3) across all third year courses contributing to the programme will be permitted to progress to year 4; and a full-time candidate who has achieved a grade point average of at least 12 (equivalent to grade C3) across all fourth year courses contributing to the programme will be permitted to progress to year 5. - 10.4 The requirements for a full-time candidate to progress, other than those covered in §10.2 and §10.3 above, are set out in the degree's supplementary regulations. - 10.5 For a part-time candidate, the minimum achievement required to progress will be determined for and communicated to the candidate at the start of each session by the Chief Adviser for the degree on which the candidate is enrolled.
 A candidate who fails to meet this progress requirement must apply for re-admission to the Chief Adviser.